 Rabbi Yeshua fasted forty days in the desert, during which time He took neither food nor drink.
 “And [Christ] fasted forty days and forty nights” Mt 4:2.
 He told the Jews in the synagogue at Capernaum, “The bread which I shall give for the life of the world is my flesh” Jn 6:51.
 Christians have abstained from eating meat on Fridays in commemoration of his passion and death since the First Century.

 In Rabbi Yeshua’s time, the Pharisees fasted twice a week, on Mondays and Thursdays Lk 18:12.
-Christians, following ancient Jewish traditions of fast and abstinence for penance, observed the law of fasting on Wednesdays and Friday abstinence from the time of Christ’s Crucifixion.
+Christians, following ancient Jewish traditions of fast and abstinence for penance, observed the law of fasting on Wednesdays and Friday abstinence from the time of Rabbi Yeshua’s Crucifixion.

 The Didache (Teachings of the Apostles), chapter 8: “But let not your fasts be with the hypocrites, for they fast on the second and fifth day of the week.
 Rather, fast on the fourth day and the Preparation.”
 (Wednesday and Friday).